- EMERGING INITIATIVES

 Massachusetts Clean Energy Incubators

-CIE is located in the South Coast Research and Technology Park, within a 60,000 sq. ft. state-of-the-art technology facility that contains research laboratories with focused technology and key equipment, a conference center and a technology venture center.
-ATMC provides advanced technology and manufacturing solutions, through industry and university partnerships, technical and business expertise, and support services, to meet current and future business needs.
+CIE is located in the South Coast Research and Technology Park, within a 60,000 sq. ft. state-of-the-art technology facility that contains research laboratories with focused technology and key equipment, a fully functioning machine shop and rapid prototyping center, a conference center and a technology venture center.
+The CIE provides space, from benchtop to full bays, for technology based startups and advanced technology and manufacturing solutions, through industry and university partnerships, technical and business expertise, and support services, to meet current and future business needs.

 NSIV’s Cleantech InnoVenture Center cultivates innovative cleantech start-up companies and supports sustained economic growth in the region.
 They provide their companies access to 10,000 sq. ft. of shared office space and laboratories, shared equipment, mentoring and educational services, sponsor services, experienced entrepreneurs and investment advisers and support in raising capital.
 Together they help them conserve capital, make good decisions, build strong teams and achieve development and funding milestones.

 Greentown Labs offers their cleantech startups access to 33,000 sq. ft. of a shared prototyping lab, office space and event space.
 They also leverage their facility, partners, and sponsors to provide their entrepreneurs with access to the equipment within their machine shop, services, education and the network they need to launch their companies quickly.
 By immersing their members into a growing community of energy and cleantech entrepreneurs, Greentown enables their startups to solve big energy problems.